pauleveritt/sphinx-bulma/docs/diary.rst

 Took sphinx/themes/basic/layout.html and copied it into sphinx_bulma's templates directory as basic_layout.html.
 This is the primary file that will be converted to Bulma.

+Before converting to Bulma, let's improve the workflow using the ``livereload`` package from PyPI, which has Sphinx auto-run integration.
+This also means having a dev-requirements.txt package, to hold the livereload requirement.